emard/ulx3s-bin/README.md

 pins connectivity with (-) BLACK wire.
 A reading of 0.5-0.7 V indicate proper electrical connection to BGA.
-It comes from the voltage drop of reverse polarity protection diodes from silicon wafer architecture.
+It comes from the voltage drop of reverse polarity protection diodes in the silicon wafer architecture.
 Such diodes are present on every pin.

 Most important is that all JTAG pins have connection.